Kobie Boykins: Career

-After leaving R.P.I Kobie took a career at NASA in their Jet Propulsion Laboratory, working on trips from Mars to planet Earth.
+After leaving R.P.I Boykins took a career at NASA in their Jet Propulsion Laboratory, working on trips from Mars to planet Earth.
 Kobie Boykins is a senior mechanical engineer at NASA's Jet Propulsion Laboratory in Pasadena, California.
 Boykins has now been working at NASA for 22 years and enjoys working in the laboratory as of 1996.
 He worked with his team to design the solar array systems for the Mars exploration rovers Spirit and Opportunity, and designed the actuators on the Mars rover Curiosity, the name of both wings.
 This system generates power so the Mars Rover can operate while on Mars.
 Two rechargeable batteries are held inside the Mars Exploration Rover; these batteries are power sources for the rover when the sun is not shining. (especially at night time).
 The rover can generate about 140 watts of power when fully illuminated and need about 100 watts for motion.
 The solar array system is attached to the rover and looks almost like wings, although they cannot be used for flight they are crucial for the system to function properly.